gazebosim/docs/ros2_gz_vendor_pkgs.md

 the CMake shims provided by the vendor package.
 These shims make it possible to `find_package` the underlying library and use its CMake targets without including the version number in the name.
-Thus, when upgrading to newer versions of Gazebo, the project `CMakeLists` file would not need to be modified.
+Thus, when upgrading to newer versions of Gazebo, the project `CMakeLists.txt` file would not need to be modified.

 Following the example above, The CMake entry for using `gz-cmake`, `gz-utils` and `gz-math` will be the following: